gupsammy/X_scraper/README.md

 ### No tweets being captured

-- Ensure you've clicked "Start Capture"
+- Ensure you've clicked "Start Listening"
 - Check that you're scrolling to load new tweets
 - Verify the page is supported (bookmarks, profiles, search)